SilvioMessi/SliderBundle/Resources/doc/options.md

 ## 10. slider_dimension

-The slider_dimension setting allows to set the slider width when the orientation setting is set to horizontal or the slider height when the orientation setting is set to horizontal.
+The slider_dimension setting allows to set the slider width (when the orientation setting is set to horizontal) or the slider height (when the orientation setting is set to vertical).
 You can use any unit you want, including % or px.

 ### Example